Harry Farndale

 1898

-Harry Farndale, son of William and Betsy Farndale (FAR00504A), was born on 17 February 1898 (DR) in Stockport District and baptised at St Augustine, Stockport on 5 April 1898.
+Harry Farndale, son of William and Betsy (nee Jackson) Farndale (FAR00504A), was born on 17 February 1898 (death record) in Stockport District and baptised at St Augustine, Stockport on 5 April 1898 (St Augustine, Stockport PR).
 Harry Farndale’s birth was registered in Stockport District in the first quarter of 1898 (GRO Vol 8a page 83).

 1901